Tired of cleaning on your weekends? Feel like you can never stay on top of all of the tasks that need to get done to have a clean house?

-You can use our template to plan out exactly which areas of your home need attention on what days.
-No more stressing over whether or not you’ll be able to keep up with daily chores – just follow this easy guide, and it will be done in no time!
+You can use this ultimate cleaning checklist to plan out exactly which areas of your home need attention on what days.
+No more stressing over whether or not you’ll be able to keep up with daily cleaning tasks — just follow this easy guide, and it will be done in no time!
+Download it here…

-Why a Clean House is Good For You
+Why a Clean Home is Good For You

 A clean house is a healthy, happy home – without the clutter and grime, you will feel more inspired and at ease.
-Plus, people (including yourself!) tend to breathe easier when there isn’t dusty old stuff surrounding them all of the time.
+Plus, people (including yourself!) tend to breathe easier when they aren’t living among dusty old items all of the time.

-Keep in mind that staying on top of housework doesn’t have to be boring.
+Keep in mind that staying on top of keeping your home clean doesn’t have to be boring.
 In fact, it can actually be a lot of fun!
 This is especially true if you try to incorporate kids into the process.
-A study from UC Riverside found that children are more likely to enjoy housework when it’s a family activity – not something done by Mom alone.
+A study from UC Riverside found that children are more likely to get enjoyment from cleaning when it’s a family activity — not something done by Mom alone.

 If your kids are old enough (or mature enough) for chores, make cleaning everyone’s favorite activity by making it fun!
-Whether it’s using hula hoops to clean cobwebs in the corners of your ceiling, or turning vacuuming into an obstacle course, you’ll feel like you’re playing instead of working.
+Whether it’s using hula hoops or other fun items to clean cobwebs in the corners of your ceiling, or turning vacuuming into an obstacle course, you’ll feel like you’re playing instead of working.

-Or set a timer for 20 minutes, blast everyone’s favorite music and clean a specific spot.
-Making even the most mundane tasks a bit more fun with music (and a positive attitude!) can go a long way.
+Or set a timer for 20 minutes, blast everyone’s favorite music and clean a specific spot or a couple of areas.
+Make even the most mundane tasks a bit more fun with music (and a positive attitude!) — it can go a long way.

-A clean house makes you happier, healthier, and more productive, so it is an investment worth making.
+A clean house can keep you happier, healthier, and more productive, so it is an investment worth making.

 Clean Up After Meals

-Wash dishes and put them away.
-It’s so tempting to wait until morning to do it, but it’s best to just do it all at once and be done with it.
+Wash dishes and put them away every day before going to bed.
+It’s so tempting to wait until morning to do it, but it’s best to just get through it all at once and be done with it.

-Wipe down kitchen counters.
+Wipe down every kitchen counter and surface.
 I have a rule that I never go to bed with a messy kitchen.
-It makes my mornings much more peaceful!
+It’s the best way to start the day and makes my mornings much more peaceful!

 Make Your Bed

 Make your bed.
 Every.
 Single.
 Day.
-It’s so important!
+It’s so important to make this part of your routine!
 I recently read a survey that said 71% of people who made their bed considered themselves happy.

 Wash One Load